isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

 2) You may also use <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a> to retrieve your previous voucher link by logging in to Singpass again.
 			</p>
 			<p>
 3) Do note that the SMS voucher link for the CDC Vouchers 2022 is different from the voucher link for the CDC Vouchers 2021.
 Both sets of vouchers can be used till 31 December 2022.
-You can refer to the <a href="/residents/how-to-claim-cdc-vouchers">step-by-step guide</a> or the notification letter on how to claim and spend the $100 CDC Vouchers. </p>
+You can refer to the <a href="/residents/how-to-claim-cdc-vouchers">step-by-step infographics</a> or the notification letter on how to claim and spend the $100 CDC Vouchers. </p>
     </div>
   </li>
 				<li>
     <input type="checkbox" id="accordion9">
-    <label for="accordion9"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">What do I need to receive the vouchers?</span></label>
+    <label for="accordion9"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">What do I need to claim the vouchers?</span></label>
     <div>
 			<p>You will require a valid Singpass account and smartphone to login and claim your vouchers.
 Singpass is needed to verify your identity and prevent fraudulent claims on behalf of your household.</p>
 <p>
-Please refer to the <a href="/residents/how-to-claim-cdc-vouchers">step-by-step guide</a> on how to claim your household’s $100 CDC vouchers or the notification letter.
+Please refer to the <a href="/residents/how-to-claim-cdc-vouchers">step-by-step infographics</a> on how to claim your household’s $100 CDC vouchers or the notification letter.
 			</p>
     </div>
   </li>